Koori Way - Development

 Tackling Indigenous Smoking (TIS) Workshops

-Koori Way will be a short interactive play about clearing the air for young mob to quit smoking and vaping...
+A short interactive play about clearing the air for young mob to avoid smoking and vaping

 Koori Way and ILBIJERRI are teaming up to develop and tour a new social impact work addressing the prevalence of smoking within First Peoples communities.
 This program is supported by the nationally funded initiative, Tackling Indigenous Smoking (TIS), which promotes preventing or quitting smoking and vaping to improve the wellbeing of Aboriginal and Torres Strait Islander people.

-To develop the new creative work, Koori Way and ILBIJERRI staff will host a workshop program with a small reference group of 20 young First Nations people.
-During an initial two-hour online session and followed by another two-day in person session, participants will be guided by ILBIJERRI and Koori Way facilitators through theatre-style activities that promote learning and discussion around the issues of smoking and vaping, using First Nations modes of storytelling.
+To develop this new creative work, Koori Way and ILBIJERRI staff will host a workshop program with a small reference group of 20 young First Nations people.
+Beginning with an initial two-hour online session and followed by an in-person two-day intensive, held in Portland, ILBIJERRI and Koori Way staff will facilitate theatre-style activities that explore the people they look up to and what influences their decisions using First Nations modes of storytelling.

 ILBIJERRI'S SOCIAL IMPACT PROGRAMS